andererka/cnnsaliency/README.md

 # nnsaliency
-In this project, I tried several approaches to investigate if saliency plays a role in V4 vision area of macaque monkeys.
+This repositiory is adding a saliency loader to the data loaders from nnvision/datasets.

-The first approach was to adapt code that predicted the activations of neurons, dependent on the input images, in order to also feed the network with saliency maps in addition to the normal images.Therefore, the input of the training network was now containing an image channel, plus a saliency maps channel (and sometimes even channels for the spatial gradients of the saliency maps).
+The saliency loader is similar to the monkey static loader, but allows the input of a second folder where the saliency maps should be stored.
+The loader can as well take an argument to compute the spatial gradients of the saliency maps.
-I also used a remapper network that was calculating shifts of the RFs of the neurons.
-The results of this approach didn't reveal any hint that saliency was improving neural prediction.

-The second approach was more about visualizing to what features of the input image neurons in V4 reacted most (see therefore the notebooks RF_PCA.ipynb und Exploration_of_PCA_of_gradientRFs.ipynb)
-The idea behind this was to see if RFs of the neurons where shifting towards salient objects.
-Shifts were not obvious, but some results indicate that the RFs might be quite large - larger than expected and neurons seem to react to shapes and textures.
+The output of the saliency loader is, depending on the arguments, a 1-4 channels batch loader.

+Further, a new model, called se_core_saliency_shifted_readout was added that consists of a CNN core and a small shifter CNN network that is calculating shifts based on the input of the images (or saliency maps, depending on the argument) for each neuron individually.